keithduncan/embedded-mqtt/README.md

-# mqttparse
+# mqtt-codec

-A parser for the MQTT 3.1.1 protocol in Rust.
+An encoder/decoder for the MQTT 3.1.1 protocol in pure Rust.

-Works with `no_std` by disabling the `std` Cargo feature.
+`no_std` by default, a `std` feature enables extensions.

+Originally forked from https://github.com/avranju/mqttparse and renamed when I added encode support, the original license and copyright is preserved in [LICENSE](LICENSE).